NickColley/design-of-forms/src/deciding-requirements/collecting-assembling-and-analysing-relevant-information/index.md

 A record of the procedures involved in the use of the form, setting out in sequence

 all the operations concerned, will establish the facts and aid analysis.
-Usually a narra- tive, step by step, record is adequate, but sometimes other forms of record or chart are
+Usually a narrative, step by step, record is adequate, but sometimes other forms of record or chart are

 ## COLLECTING, ASSEMBLING AND ANALYSING RELEVANT INFORMATION